brooklyn-data/dbt_artifacts/CONTRIBUTING.md

    . ./env.sh
    ```

-5. From the root directory, run
+5. From the root directory, run the tests for the databases you have access to below:

     ```
     tox -e integration_snowflake # For the Snowflake tests